 Ford Recalls 1.7 Million Vehicles for Rearview Camera Failure

-If you own a Ford Bronco, Ford Edge, Ford Explorer, Ford Escape, Lincoln Corsair, or Lincoln Aviator, there’s a good chance your vehicle is part of one of the most significant auto recalls of 2026.
-In early March, the National Highway Traffic Safety Administration (NHTSA) announced two separate recalls covering roughly 1.74 million Ford and Lincoln vehicles — all tied to software problems that interfere with rearview camera systems.
+If you own a Ford Bronco, Ford Edge, Ford Explorer, Ford Escape, Lincoln Corsair, or Lincoln Aviator, there's a good chance your vehicle is part of one of the most significant auto recalls of 2026.
+In early March, the National Highway Traffic Safety Administration (NHTSA) announced two separate recalls covering roughly 1.74 million Ford and Lincoln vehicles, both tied to software problems that interfere with rearview camera systems.

 What Is This Recall About?

-The two recalls share a common theme — defective software causing rearview cameras to fail — but the technical causes differ between vehicle groups.
+The two recalls involve defective software causing rearview cameras to fail:

 The second recall affects the Explorer, Escape, Corsair, and Aviator.
 In these vehicles, a problem with the touch integrated circuit on the display's printed circuit board can corrupt a register in the display microcontroller, causing the rearview image to flip or invert entirely.